 Presented by Kaiser Permanente, these weekend classes offer beginners the opportunity to become comfortable and confident on the ice, and former skaters the chance for a refresher.

-The half-hour lessons, including the skate rentals, are free with advance sign-up.
+Lessons are free with advance sign up here, and include skate rentals.
 They’re offered every Saturday and Sunday from 8:30 to 9:30 a.m.
-Reservations will be released one week in advance.
+Space is limited, and reservations will be released one week in advance.

 Instruction will include forward skating, the snowplow stop, and the proper way to fall and get up.
 Afterwards you’ll have the chance to test out your new skills in a free half-hour skating session.